 The court’s ultimate decision in Harrington is two fold.
 First, when the parties have multiple children covered in an unallocated child support order, and a child becomes emancipated, the emancipation is a change of circumstance allowing either party to seek review and modification of the existing unallocated child support order.
 Second, if a parent seeks a retroactive modification of unallocated child support for multiple children based on a child’s emancipation while there are other unemancipated children, the court has discretion to choose whether to modify or not modify child support back to the date of the child’s emancipation, using the equitable factors that are discussed above.

-If you are in need of legal assistance with a child support matter, please call the Law Offices of Peter Van Aulen for a free consultation.
+If you are in need of legal assistance with a child support matter, please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation.

 Harrington v.
 Harrington, Civil Action Docket No. FM-15-343-12